weinzach/proto-mesh-2.0/README.md

 Usage
 =====
-To start running the mesh software, simply execute `sudo sh /etc/proto-mesh/start.sh` in this directory (the same directory as this README).
+To start running the mesh software, simply execute `sudo bash /etc/proto-mesh/start.sh` in this directory (the same directory as this README).
 If there are other mesh nodes in wireless range, you should now be connected to them.
-Use `sudo sh /etc/proto-mesh/shutdown.sh` to properly disable your connection to the mesh.
+Use `sudo bash /etc/proto-mesh/shutdown.sh` to properly disable your connection to the mesh.

 Configuration